hansogj/discogs-item-lookup/README.md

-# Discogs Item Lookup Web App
+# Discogs Item Lookup

-A simple web application to look up information about a specific music release from the Discogs API.
+A CLI and library to look up information about a specific music release from the Discogs API.

-This application provides a user-friendly interface to fetch and display release details.

 ## Features